AAk1379/Date.ch/README.md

 # Date.ch

-My library project
-This project is about changing AD date to SH date.
+This project is about changing AD date to SH date in c#.